1id-presales/Automation-OneLogin/Terraform/Reference_Env01/README.md

 **personal_mail** <br>
 **app_Wrike** <br>
 **app_Lever** <br>
-pluse add more app_xxxx custom fields for each app you want to add in your tfvars file for your application listing.
+please add more app_xxxx custom fields for each app you want to add in your locals.tf file for your application listing.

 **START**